-Immunization rates for influenza and pneumonia (not listed in the dashboard) were similar to statewide rates but were below nationwide rates and Healthy People 2020 targets.
-According to the Behavioral Risk Factor Surveillance System, in 2014, the rate of pneumonia vaccination among people \geq 65 years was 62.5% for Gwinnett, Newton, and Rockdale Counties (Gwinnett comprises about four-fifths of this population).
-This rate was below the statewide average (65.2%) and below the U.S. average (70.0%) and the Healthy People 2020 target of 90%74.
-The 2014 influenza immunization rate among people \geq 65 years for Gwinnet, Newton, and Rockdale Counties was 54.3%, which was lower than the statewide average of 59.3%, and lower than the U.S. average of 65% and the Healthy People 2020 target of 70%.
+Immunization rates for influenza and pneumonia were similar to statewide rates but were below nationwide rates and Healthy People 2020 targets.
+According to the Behavioral Risk Factor Surveillance System, in 2014, the rate of pneumonia vaccination among people ≥65 years was 62.5% for Gwinnett, Newton, and Rockdale Counties (Gwinnett comprises about four-fifths of this population).
+This rate was below the statewide average (65.2%) and below the U.S. average (70.0%) and the Healthy People 2020 target of 90% 76.
+The 2014 influenza immunization rate among people ≥65 years for Gwinnet, Newton, and Rockdale Counties was 54.3%, which was lower than the statewide average of 59.3%, and lower than the U.S. average of 65% and the Healthy People 2020 target of 70%.
 Statewide, influenza vaccination coverage was highest among people 6 months-4 years compared with all other age groups.
-In Georgia, children 6 months to 17 years had an influenza immunization rate of 51.4% compared with a national average of 58.9%.75
+In Georgia, children 6 months to 17 years had an influenza immunization rate of 51.4% compared with a national average of 58.9%.
+77